Best Maine Antique Stores and Vintage Markets: A Local’s Guide to Barn Sales, Thrift Shops & Flea Markets

 Feel free to zoom in, click around, and plan your perfect Southern Maine vintage shopping day!

-If you’re planning a Southern Maine vintage shopping adventure, be sure to check in with Chandler & Company in Berwick—a seasonal barn sale and pop-up vintage market that’s absolutely worth building into your route.
+If you’re planning a Southern Maine antique shopping adventure, be sure to check in with Chandler & Company in Berwick, a seasonal barn sale and pop-up vintage market that’s absolutely worth building into your route.
 Held just one weekend a month throughout spring, summer, and fall, this event is one of my top five favorite destinations for finding affordable vintage furniture, restyled pieces, and beautifully curated home decor.

 Red barn Wiscasset Antique store in Wiscasset, Maine.